-In May 1971 the rink was sold to Rudolph and Mary Carlo from Ten-Ace Amusement Corp. where it was run by three generations of the Carlo family for more than four decades.
+In May 1971 the rink was sold by Ten-Ace Amusement Corporation to Rudolph and Mary Carlo and renamed to Franklin Skating Center.
+It was run by three generations of the Carlo family for more than four decades.

-The rink suffered a catastrophic fire in 1975 or 1976 that destroyed the rink completely.
+The rink suffered a catastrophic fire in 1976 that destroyed the rink completely.

-According to title searches, the rink was sold to Ten-Ace Amusement Corp. from Graver Amusement Corp.
-(Graham Amusement Corporation???) in May 1954.
+According to title searches, the rink was sold by Graham Amusement Corporation in May 1954 to Lou Tennace of Ten-Ace Amusement Corporation.

 Ten-Ace Amusement operated the rink as Delsea Arena.

-Based on an old photo, we believe between the 1920's and 1942 there was a rink and possibly a service station on this location.
-Can anyone provide any additional information on this?
+Based on an old photo, we believe between the 1920's and 1942 the site was originally Bernight's Garage.

 A notice in "The Billboard", March 14, 1942 stated: "MacARTHUR ROLLERDROME, in honor of Gen. Douglas MacArthur , was the name selected by Graham Amusement Corporation for its new roller rink, opened February 14 (1942) near Franklinville, N.J.
 A $25 Defense Bond was presented to a skater submitting the winning name."

-Finding well defined historical information has been challenging but it appears that a roller skating rink has been on this location since sometime in the 1920's.
-This is the history as we know it at this time.
+This is the history of this location as we know it at this time.
 If anyone can correct or add to this information it would be greatly appreciated.